Installing Helm chart

-Once you have customized your Helm chart, you can install it.
-You can also overwrite Helm chart parameters directly in the installation command (see OpenShift example below).
+Once you have customized the Helm chart, you can install it.
+You can also overwrite Helm chart parameters directly in the installation command, see [#openshift-test](#openshift-test "mention").

 Use the following command to install the latest SonarQube Community Build Helm chart.